-The spouse's pension continues on remarriage.
+The spouse's pension continues upon remarriage.

-Other eligible survivors: 40% of the full daily benefit is paid to parents (grandparents if the parents are deceased) and 30% to unmarried dependent brothers and sisters younger than age 21.
+Other eligible survivors: If there are no other eligible survivors, 40% of the full daily benefit is paid to parents (grandparents if the parents are deceased) and 30% to unmarried dependent siblings younger than age 21.